Iannetta drives in winning run in 10th, Rox beat Giants 6-5

 TRAINER'S ROOM

 Giants: INF Joe Panik (left thumb) went 1 for 2 with a run scored in a rehab assignment with Triple-A Sacramento on Monday. ...
 The Giants are nearing a decision with OF Hunter Pence (right thumb), who's been on a rehab assignment.
-"We'll see where we're at with him," manager Bruce Bochy said. ...
-The plan for RHP Mark Melancon (strained elbow flexor) is to start "ramping him up a little bit more, at some point go back-to-back days," Bochy said.
+"We'll see where we're at with him," Bochy said. ...
+The plan for RHP Mark Melancon (strained elbow flexor) is to start "ramping him up a little bit more, at some point go back-to-back days," Bochy said. ...
+Bochy said postgame that LHP Madison Bumgarner (broken left pinkie) is slated to throw Thursday in San Jose.

-Rockies: 2B DJ LeMahieu (sprained left thumb) took swings in the batting cage.
-"He's getting closer," manager Bud Black said.
-"Closer than you think." ...
+Rockies: 2B DJ LeMahieu (sprained left thumb) will head to extended spring training to get in some at-bats, manager Bud Black said after the game. ...
 RHP Adam Ottavino was placed on the 10-day DL with a strained left oblique. ...
-Pinch-hitter David Dahl singled in the ninth and stole second base, banging up his left leg while sliding.
+Pinch-hitter David Dahl singled in the ninth and stole second base, banging up his left shin while sliding.
 He stayed in after trainers checked on him.

 SON RISE